 Mason, OH 45040

 We have a scholarship program for two high school graduating seniors who exhibit the qualities that Coach "A" inspired in all his players and other youth in the community.
-These scholarships will be for $2,000 each and be awarded in May of 2022.
+These scholarships will be for $1,000 each and be awarded in May.

 One of the most important things to know about Charles Larry Abernathy is in the fact that he was born in Alabama.
 This meant he did not go by his first name (which is only used for legal matters in the south) but by his middle name, Larry.
 He openly embraced his Alabama heritage - "Sweet Home," "Roll Tide," and even the term "hillbilly."
 Larry constantly demonstrated that "hillbilly" meant respect for others, hard work, and a living faith in Jesus Christ.